stanford-cs348k/readings/README.md

 * [The Frankencamera: An Experimental Platform for Computational Photography](http://graphics.stanford.edu/papers/fcam/).
 A. Adams et al. SIGGRAPH 2010
    * Frankencamera was a paper written right about the time mobile phone cameras were becoming “acceptable” in quality, phones were beginning to contain a non-trivial amount of compute power, and computational photography papers we’re an increasingly hot topic in the SIGGRAPH community.
 At this time many compelling image processing and editing techniques were being published, and many of them revolved around generating high quality photographs from a sequence of multiple shots or exposures.
 However, current cameras at the time provided a very poor API to the camera hardware and its components.
 In short, many of the pieces were there for a programmable camera platform to be built, but someone had to attempt to architect a coherent system to make them accessible.
 Frankencamera was an attempt to do that: It involved two things:
       * The design of an API for programming cameras (a mental model of an abstract programmable camera architecture).
-      * And two implementations of that architecture: a open camera reference design, and an implementation on a Nokia smartphone.
+      * And two implementations of that architecture: an open camera reference design, and an implementation on a Nokia smartphone.
    * When you read the paper, we’re going to focus on the abstract architecture presented by a Frankencamera.
 Specifically I’d like you to think about the following:
       1. I’d like you to describe the major pieces of the Frankcamera abstract machine (the system’s nouns):  e.g., devices, sensors, processors, etc.
       2. Then describe the major operations the machine could perform (the system’s verbs).
 In other words, would you say a “shot” is a command to the machine?
 Or is a shot a set of commands?
 Would you say the word “timeline” be a good word to use to describe a “shot”?